-- 1 She has piano lessons on Wednesday and Friday at 2 o'clock. - 2 Martin always plays a computer game in his room in the afternoon. - 3 There is a new episode of Dr. Who on Netflix on Saturday mornings. - 4 My mother loves to read a book in our garden after supper. - 5 Our school closes for the summer holidays on 20th July at 12 o'clock.
+- She has piano lessons on Wednesday and Friday at 2 o'clock.
+On Wednesday and Friday at 2 o'clock, she has piano lessons. - 2 Martin always plays a computer game in his room in the afternoon.
+In his room in the afternoon, Martin always plays a computer game. - 3 There is a new episode of Dr. Who on Netflix on Saturday mornings.
+On Netflix on Saturday mornings, there is a new episode of Dr. Who. - 4 My mother loves to read a book in our garden after supper.
+In our garden after supper, my mother loves to read a book. - S Our school closes for the summer holidays on 20th July at 12 o'clock.
+On 20th July at 12 o'clock, our school closes for the summer holidays.